 Next, let’s run CrystalDiskMark on the same working LVCARDS card in the results screenshot above.
 Here are the results:

-Can you imagine using this microSD card to hold a Linux OS but has a write speed on the order of kilobytes per second?
+Imagine using this slow microSD card to hold a Linux OS with a write speed on the order of kilobytes per second.
 Let’s do just that next…

 Phoronix Test Suite Async IO Tests – LVCARDS

 Next, I’ll really put these cards though their paces with Phoronix Test Suite AIO stress test.
 It took a long time to install Ubuntu Bionic,